szilard/datascience-course-historical/README.md

 "databases, SQL" into a separate systems section and expand it with topics such as analytical databases and "big data" systems.

-All this corresponds more or less with the curriculum David Donoho's paper advocates:
+All this above corresponds more or less with the curriculum David Donoho's paper advocates:

 GDS1: Exploratory data analysis and data preparation/cleaning (2. above)

-GDS2: Systems/databases (2. above, but as I mentioned today it should be a separate section)
+GDS2: Systems/databases (2. above, but as I mentioned, today it deserves a separate section)

-GDS3: Computing: R (1. above)
+GDS3: Programming: R (1. above)

 GDS4: Data visualization (3. above)

-GDS5: Modeling (stats/machine learning) (4. above)
+GDS5: Modeling (statistics/machine learning) (4. above)

 **Looks like data science did not change much since 2009 afterall.**